KostasTem/Theater_Ticketing_System_API/README.md

-# ticket_api
+# Theater Ticketing System API

 API For Theater Ticket Reservation App

+The API is implemented using Spring Boot.
+It is supposed to be used with the Theater Ticketing System Angular project as it's backend.

 ## Required User Input

-Add Database Credentials And Google OAuth2 Client ID To application.properties
+Add Database Credentials, a Google OAuth2 Client ID and the credentials for an email address which the api will use to send user emails to application.properties

 ## Generate Public And Private Keys